The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Conclusion

 We present a rigorous analysis and design procedure for selecting optimal lengths for line standards in multiline TRL calibration.
 First, we develop an effective phase metric that enables fair comparison across length sets, even when they differ in the number of lines.
 We then introduce two methods for choosing the lengths: a brute-force optimization and a sparse-ruler approach.
 The optimization method is general and applies to any transmission line type, including dispersive and lossy media, while the sparse-ruler approach is fast and leverages precomputed ruler marks, as Golomb rulers.

 We also discussed the recommended number of lines by focusing on bandwidth coverage rather than maximum frequency, which can reduce the required line count when only limited bandwidth is needed.
-Next, we performed a sensitivity analysis via Monte Carlo simulation, comparing a commercial ISS length set based on a CPW structure with optimized lengths constrained to the same maximum length and line count.
-The optimized lengths yield a flatter uncertainty response.
+To validate the proposed methods, we presented measurements from four PCB multiline TRL calibration kits on different substrate materials and transmission line structures, all designed using the sparse ruler method and operating up to $150\,\mathrm{GHz}$.
+These measurements demonstrated that the sparse ruler approach yields stable, flat frequency coverage and that the calibrated device response is robust to the removal of individual lines from the calibration set.
+We further performed a measurement-based Monte Carlo uncertainty analysis, comparing a commercial ISS calibration kit against optimized and sparse ruler line length sets.
+The results show that the proposed methods distribute the uncertainty contributions more evenly across individual lines, whereas the commercial ISS concentrates the uncertainty budget on specific lines, making it more sensitive to their removal or degradation.
 Finally, we provide design examples for computing line lengths, including cases with dispersive materials, THz frequencies, and waveguide-based multiline TRL.

 \appendices